yunguan-wang/Spacia/README.md

 ### About the test data

-The test data is a subset of a simulation dataset generated for the purpose of validating the model.
+The test data is a randomly generated dataset for the purpose of validating the installation only.

 The test itself contains ~2,500 cells and it should finish in 5 minutes.

 The purpose of the test is only to validate the installation, and the there is no interpretation associated with the test results.

+We have also included the simulation dataset used in our manuscript in `/data/simulation`

 ## Usage